 IMPORTANT Question papers contain confidential information and must NOT be removed from the examination hall.
-You MUS T enter y your car ndidate r number i n this box DO NOT TURN OVER UNTIL YOU ARE INSTRUCTED TO BEGIN WORK
+You MUS T enter y your car ndidate r number i n this box Temoved from the examination frail.
+DO NOT TURN OVER UNTIL YOU ARE INSTRUCTED TO BEGIN WORK